 With Padwa or Balipratipada on the fourth day (celebrated to mark the auspicious relationship between husband and wife) and Bhai Duj on the final day(a celebration of the bond between sister and brother ) Diwali winds to an end across most of India.

 Diyas adorning balconies like the brightly lit night sky, fireworks exploding in joy – every city in India has its own way of celebrating Diwali.
 Read on to know more about the best deals and places to celebrate Diwali in India.

-Varanasi, the holiest city in India, located by the banks of the River Ganges, is undoubtedly the best place to celebrate Diwali in India.
+Varanasi – one of the holiest cities in India, located by the banks of the River Ganges, is undoubtedly the best place to celebrate Diwali in India.

 Jaipur is an incredibly stunning city to visit during the rest of the year.
 However, during Diwali, it decks itself in a veil of gold, making it all the more breathtaking.
 The majestic Nahargarh Fort is the place to be if you are celebrating Diwali in Jaipur.
 It provides some of the most incredible vistas of the glittering walled city, a sight that is simply an unforgettable experience.
 Jaipur during Diwali is also a special treat for shopaholics as the major markets such as Chaura Rasta and Johari Bazaar remain open deep into the nights.
 Find meticulously made intricate lamps and other souvenirs.

 For a taste of authentic Rajasthani culture make sure you don’t miss out on the ethnic shows and performances organised by these markets.
 They have musicians playing the flute and the tabla at various major market squares.

 Recommended Tour : Jaipur Full Day Sightseeing Tour